Failure to Yield Accidents in DC

 Our firm is nationally recognized for excellence in trial advocacy and client representation.
 Our attorneys combine courtroom skill, leadership in the legal community, and a long record of results for DC accident victims.

-• Patrick Regan has secured some of the largest car accident verdicts in DC history, including a $15.2 million truck accident case.
+• Patrick Regan has secured some of the largest car accident verdicts in DC history, including a $15.2 million truck accident case involving disputed fault and detailed reconstruction evidence.
+In intersection cases, that experience translates into working with accident reconstruction experts and signal-timing specialists to show how a crash occurred and who had the right of way.
 A Fellow of the American College of Trial Lawyers and the International Academy of Trial Lawyers, he is ranked among the top 1% of trial attorneys in the nation.

 • Salvatore Zambri named among the Top 10 Super Lawyers in Washington, DC, obtained a $15 million settlement for a car accident victim who suffered paralysis.
+In right-of-way cases, he builds liability using reconstruction findings, roadway evidence, and expert testimony that clarifies how a driver failed to yield.
 He has also been recognized as “one of Washington’s best, most honest and effective lawyers” by Washingtonian Magazine.

 • Jacqueline Colclough, a former neonatal nurse turned attorney, achieved a $2.65 million car accident settlement for a seriously injured client.
+Her background supports the evaluation of injury evidence and how crash mechanics at intersections contributed to the harm suffered.
 She has been recognized by Best Lawyers for Medical Malpractice Law.

 • Christopher Regan successfully litigated leading DC cases involving Uber and Lyft driver liability in auto crashes and secured multimillion-dollar results for injured clients.
+His experience includes complex liability cases where multiple drivers or entities may share responsibility in intersection-related collisions.
 He is listed among the 2025 Lawdragon 500 Leading Plaintiff Consumer Lawyers.

 We offer free evaluations to all failure to yield accident victims with no obligations.
 Same-day consultations are available for serious failure to yield accident injuries requiring immediate legal guidance.
 We handle all failure to yield cases on contingency fees, meaning no costs unless we recover compensation.